 To be honest, I was a bit thrown off by the screwcap rather than a cork, but it just made it easier to open the wine so I don’t mind.
 As your pour and smell the glass, the wine had a deep berry and just a bit earthy aroma, and smelled very clean.
 As I took the first sip, I was really surprised.

 Typically pinot noir I like are very fruity with a sweet note; however this wine was completely different.
 It tastes very grown up compared to other pinot noir that we’ve tried of the same vintage.
 As the wine rolls past your tongue, your brain is trying to figure out exacting what flavors am I tasting.
 For me, it starts off tasting a bit like dried berries, then the flavor completely changes to a more earthy tone.
 As the smooth elegant wine flows through your mouth and ends in a slightly spicy tone.
 I’ve never tasted a pinot noir quite like it.

 My only thoughts as I am enjoying this wine was what an interesting wine it was.
 The best part was it paired perfectly with Nami’s stuffed cabbage rolls.
 The initial fruity flavors worked really well with the tomato sauce while the spices cut through the meat and the butter.
 It was an amazing dinner!

-- 1 large head of cabbage (will need 12 cabbage leaves)
+- 1 head cabbage (will need 12 cabbage leaves for 1 lb meat)